Warehousing: A Historical Lesson in Central Bank Independence

 In January 1969, Alan Holmes, the manager of the System Open Market Account at the Federal Reserve Bank of New York, recommended using warehousing to help the Treasury avoid breaching its debt limit.
 At the time, government debt outstanding was within 1 percent of the ceiling.
 No legal restraints prevented the Fed from doing this.
 The transactions were in the open market, and the Treasury’s use of the funds had no bearing on their legality.
 Hackley, however, understood that such operations could open the Fed to the criticism that warehousing constituted an extension of credit to the Treasury, which was “contrary to the spirit if not the letter of the law” (Hackley 1969, 4).

 No warehousing was undertaken in January 1969, but 10 years later, when the federal debt level was again within 1 percent of its limit, the outcome was different.
-The Fed helped out “by taking foreign exchange acquired by the Treasury that was not immediately needed to finance foreign exchange intervention in return for dollars that were needed by the Treasury in its own domestic operations” (Holmes 1969, 219).
-The objective remained opaque because the Fed was simultaneously warehousing German marks and Swiss francs to help finance the Treasury’s dollar defense.
+The Fed helped out “by taking foreign exchange acquired by the Treasury that was not immediately needed to finance foreign exchange intervention in return for dollars that were needed by the Treasury in its own domestic operations” (Holmes 1979, 219).
+The objective remained opaque because the Fed warehoused the unneeded proceeds from Treasury foreign-currency bonds, which the Treasury acquired for interventions to support the dollar.
 Still, it seems a dangerous precedent had been set.

 On December 20, 1994, Mexico devalued the peso and precipitated a financial crisis.
 The US Congress denied the Clinton administration’s request to offer $40 billion in loan guarantees to its new NAFTA partner.
 Fearing the disruptive consequences of heavy financial flight from pesos, the Treasury fell back on its own contingency plan for financial aid, which quickly involved the Fed’s warehousing facility.
 The Treasury envisioned a package totaling some $20 billion, but at that time the ESF held only $5 billion in dollar-denominated assets and $19.5 billion in German marks and Japanese yen.
 To acquire the necessary dollars, the administration asked the Fed to warehouse up to $20 billion worth of marks and yen for as long as 10 years if necessary (FOMC Transcripts January 31 and February 1, 1995, 125).
 (The Fed would also double its existing $3 billion swap line with Mexico.)
 On January 31, 1995, the Clinton administration announced a $50 billion Mexican aid package, consisting of $20 billion in US loans and nearly all of the rest in International Monetary Fund and Bank for International Settlements aid.